How do I check my hashing algorithm?

 click on a Padlock or a Green bar >> More information >> View certificate >> Details >> Certificate Signature Algorithm.

-Also the hashing algorithm of the certificate is displayed by the online SSL Checker.
-Type in the domain name in the checker and run a test, scroll the page to the bottom and in the Advanced section check Signature algorithm.
+Also, the hashing algorithm of the certificate is displayed by the Decoder.link.
+Type in the domain name in the checker and run a test, scroll the page to the bottom and in the General Information section check Signature Algorithm.

-Besides, you can check the hashing algorithm of the certificate by decoding it; when the certificate is not yet installed on the server, it can be rather handy.
-In the SSL Checker there is a ‘Decoders’ section, click on it and select SSL Decoder.
+- Besides, you can check the hashing algorithm of the certificate by decoding it; when the certificate is not yet installed on the server, it can be rather handy.
+In the Decoder.link, there's a SSL & CSR Decoder section.
+Insert the SSL certificate into the box and run a test.

 There is a convenient decision for OpenSSL users as well.
 OpenSSL is a good option to learn all about the certificate on your server and it does not require the site to be published unlike the web browser.